 Neurobiologists, a type of neuroscientist, study the biology of the nervous system to determine how it functions in order to better understand and treat neurological disorders, such as strokes, Alzheimer's disease, Parkinson's disease and schizophrenia.
-Preparation to become a neurobiologist may include earning a Ph.D. in Neuroscience, as well as attending medical school.
+A neurobiology career may require earning a Ph.D. in neuroscience, as well as attending medical school.

 |Required Education||Both a Ph.D. in neuroscience and a medical degree may be required|